CurtainsAreBetter/tax-project/README.md

 ## Usage
+Bracket Example:
+The dc state tax rate for singles that make $0 - $10,000 is 4% This dc state tax bracket is represented as....

+    Bracket(bottom_value=0,
+            top_value=10000
+            rate=0.04)

 Tax Example:
     The dc tax rate for singles that make 0-10,000 is 4%.
     The dc tax rate for singles that make greater than 10,000 up to 40,000 is 6%.